 The driveway of 341 Eureka Avenue (white house, rear) is blocked.
 The only way into and out of the parking lot is via the driveway of 334 Pleasant Avenue.
 It sees a lot of visitors and vehicles.
 The porch serves as a lookout post.
-Good luck getting past Sykes gang’s Carrie Ann Bass.
-S (Next video.)
+Good luck getting past Sykes gang’s Carrie Ann Bass, aka Carrie Ann Collins-Bass.
+(Next video.)

 I tottered by them on my way home from the grocery store.
 Turning, I filmed their license plate.
-It went better than I’d hoped–Kyra Sykes, the ballsiest of Herkimer’s harassing harpies, (see below video), ripped my cellphone from my hand and called 911 to report I’d hit her with it.
-Her friend tried but failed in her role as Kyra’s keeper, while her sister-in-law, Herkimer’s Carrie Bass, lied through her venomous lips.
+It went better than I’d hoped–gang thug Kiera Stone, the ballsiest of Herkimer’s harassing harpies, (see below video), ripped my cellphone from my hand and called 911 to report I’d hit her with it.
+Her friend tried but failed in her role as Kiera Stone’\’s keeper, while her sister-in-law, Herkimer’s Carrie Bass, aka Carrie Ann Colins-Bass, lied through her venomous lips.